jameshegarty/rigel/README.md

     V(A): tuple(A,bool)
     RV(A): tuple(A,bool)

 Notice that ready bit inputs do not appear in the lowered types.
 Ready bits are handled separately.
 Ready bit data flows the opposite direction of input data.
 Input data flows from the front of the pipeline, but ready bit data flows from downstream.
 For this reason we special-case ready bits and calculate them in a separate backwards pass.
-Each simulation cycle, you must call `calculateReady` on all ready-valid modules in backwards order first, before calling `process` on all the modules.
-Each module must store the result of the ready bit calculation internally, so that it can remember the value of the ready bit when `process` fires.
+Each simulation cycle, the simulator will call `calculateReady` on all ready-valid modules in backwards order first, before calling `process` on all the modules.
+Each module stores the result of the ready bit calculation internally, so that it can remember the value of the ready bit when `process` fires.

 ### module:toSystolic() ###